 Bits Name Function [31:24] outstanding_snoops Number of outstanding snoop requests or DVM messages counted between request handshake and response, or snoop data for a hit.
-[23:16] outstanding_writes Number of outstanding write transactions counted between request handshake and response for ACE-Lite interfaces, or WACK for ACE interfaces.
-[15:8] outstanding_reads Number of outstanding read transactions counted between request handshake and response for ACE-Lite interfaces, or RACK for ACE interfaces.
+This field applies to ACE slave interfaces only.
+[23:16] outstanding_writes Number of outstanding write transactions counted between request handshake and response for ACE- Lite interfaces, or WACK for ACE interfaces.
+[15:8] outstanding_reads Number of outstanding read transactions counted between request handshake and response for ACE- Lite interfaces, or RACK for ACE interfaces.
 [7] stalled_cd_channel When this bit is set to 1, a transfer is stalled on the CD channel, where both: CDVALID is HIGH.
 CDREADY is LOW.
-This bit applies to ACE slaves only.
+This bit applies to ACE slave interfaces only.
 [6] stalled_cr_channel When this bit is set to 1, a transfer is stalled on the CR channel, where both: CRVALID is HIGH.
 CRREADY is LOW.
+This bit applies to ACE slave interfaces only.
 [5] stalled_ac_channel When this bit is set to 1, a transfer is stalled on the AC channel, where both: ACVALID is HIGH.
 ACREADY is LOW.
 [4] stalled_b_channel When this bit is set to 1, a transfer is stalled on the B channel, where both: BVALID is HIGH.
 BREADY is LOW.
 [3] stalled_w_channel When this bit is set to 1, a transfer is stalled on the W channel, where both: WVALID is HIGH.
 WREADY is LOW.
+[2] stalled_aw_channel When this bit is set to 1, a transfer is stalled on the AW channel, where both: AWVALID is HIGH.
+AWREADY is LOW.